-Postmark: Filings that are mailed must be postmarked by the U.S. Postal Service no later than midnight on January 27, 2024.
-If you use an express shipping service (UPS, FedEx, DHL, etc.) your filing must be received by midnight on January 27, 2024.
-Dates provided by these services are not equivalent to postmarks.
+The Certificate of Announcement cannot be accepted prior to January 12, 2026.
+If the form is received or postmarked before January 12, 2026, it will be returned.
+Filings that are mailed must be postmarked by the U.S. Postal Service before midnight on January 31, 2026.
+If you use an express shipping service (UPS, FedEx, DHL, etc.) your filing must be received by midnight on January 31, 2026 in the correct filing office.
+The dates provided by these services are not equivalent to postmarks.
+Check with the appropriate filing office for hours of operation on the last day of filing.